 Couldn't have been happier.

-Andrew Como, the governor dressing for the occasion in pink.
+Andrew Como, the governor, dressing for the occasion in pink.

 How nice of him.

-You can't you can't kill them.
+You can't kill them.

-She would be her choice to have an abortion.
+It would be her choice to have an abortion.

-And then the governor, Northam is asked about this, and he gives this gruesome description of what would actually happen and what the law would actually allow.
+And then the governor, Northam, is asked about this, and he gives this gruesome description of what would actually happen and what the law would actually allow.

 So if you have kids in the car, you may want to be careful.

-But, you know, here's here's the governor of Virginia still not resigning over the blackface or this issue.
+But, you know, here's the governor of Virginia still not resigning over the blackface or this issue.

 Nobody called for his resignation over what we heard him say.